 It is important to note that the findings indicate a difference between the levels of mathematical content knowledge and the level of pedagogical knowledge.
-The level of mathematical content knowledge was higher than the level of pedagogical knowledge between the two groups.
+The level of mathematical content knowledge was higher than the level of pedagogical knowledge in both research groups.
 This finding is consistent with reports in the research literature (Turnuklu & Yesildere, 2007).
-The gap between the components of content knowledge and the elements of pedagogical knowledge is reasonable, because pedagogical knowledge includes mathematical content knowledge, and beyond that, it includes analysis of solution strategies, misconceptions, teaching methods, and other components.
-The difference between the levels of knowledge and the advantage of mathematics content knowledge can be attributed to two factors.
-One of the reasons is the exposure of the two groups to content knowledge to a greater extent, even during all the years of study, especially the high school and during the academic training at the college.
-Another reason for the difference is the exposure to mathematical content knowledge components and the use of this knowledge in daily life rather than in pedagogical knowledge.
+The gap between the components of content knowledge and the elements of pedagogical knowledge is reasonable, because pedagogical knowledge includes not only mathematical content knowledge, but also analysis of solution strategies, misconceptions, teaching methods, and other components.
+The difference between the levels of knowledge and the higher level of mathematics content knowledge can be attributed to two factors.
+One is the greater exposure of the two groups to content knowledge throughout their years of study, especially in high school and during academic training at the college.
+Another reason for the difference is exposure to mathematical content knowledge components and the use of this knowledge in daily life, in contrast to pedagogical knowledge, which is used only while teaching.

-In conclusion, in light of the findings of the study, the main conclusion of the study is that teacher training for the first and second grades in the Early Childhood Education Track imparts deficient mathematical content and pedagogical knowledge for graduate students.
-It is important to note that there has been a change in the teachers' training process for the first and second grades, so that according to the new guidelines of the Ministry of Higher Education, the track of early childhood has been canceled.
-Training for the elementary grades is a major specialization in mathematics in for the elementary track.
-However, there is still a possibility for prospective teachers in the kindergarten track to expand their training in math instruction in first and second grades, while completing a limited number of courses in mathematics and mathematics education.
-That is, their training will be similar to the old one.
-In light of this situation, it is recommended to enrich the curriculum, which is designed for the prospective teachers themselves to teach mathematics in first and second grades as part of the kindergarten program in a variety of courses in mathematics and mathematics education.
-While emphasizing the content of the first and second grades in content and pedagogical aspects.
-It should be noted that in the mathematics and mathematics education courses special intervention programs should be prepared in the fields of knowledge, especially in the field of geometry and measurement, and the field of word problems, which were considered two weak fields among participants.
+In conclusion, the main conclusion of the study is that teacher training for the first and second grades in the Early Childhood Education Track is deficient in imparting mathematical content and pedagogical knowledge for graduate students.
+It is important to note that there has been a change in the teachers' training process for the first and second grades, so that according to the new guidelines of the Ministry of Higher Education, the early childhood education track has been canceled.
+Training for elementary school teaching offers a major specialization in mathematics.
+However, it is still possible for prospective teachers in the kindergarten track to expand their training in math instruction for first and second grades, while completing only a limited number of courses in mathematics and mathematics education.
+This is similar to the training of the teachers in this study.
+In light of this situation, it is recommended to enrich the curriculum for prospective teachers in the kindergarten program who wish to teach mathematics in first and second grades by expanding the number and variety of courses in mathematics and mathematics education that emphasize the content for these grades in mathematical and pedagogical aspects.
+It should be noted special intervention programs should be included in mathematics and mathematics education courses to address specific fields of knowledge, geometry and measurement and word problems, which were found to be two weak areas among participants.

-This study was conducted in accordance with the recommendation of the Inter-Academic Committee at the Mofet Institute and with the support of the Department of Teacher Education in the Ministry of Education.
+This study was conducted in accordance with the recommendation of the Inter-Academic Committee of the Mofet Institute and with the support of the Department of Teacher Education in the Ministry of Education.